 What is not covered by wedding insurance?

-While a wedding insurance policy can protect you from a lot of unexpected events, there are also risks that are not covered by it.
+While a wedding insurance policy can protect you from a lot of unexpected events, there are also risks that are not part of the coverage.
 Take note of the following exemptions:

 - Wedding cancellation by the bride or groom due to cold feet or change of heart